-Google runs different search engines around the world.
-Most of the search engines are organized along country lines for the following reasons:
+Google runs many different search engines.
+Most of the search engines are organized by country for the following reasons:

 - Distributed Computing: Google runs essentially the largest supercomputer in the world.
 It is so large that it can't be run in one place.
-Google's computer system is naturally distributed over many server farms spread all over the world.
+Google's computer system is distributed over many server farms in various countries all over the world.

-- Speed of Response: To minimize traffic flow over the global Google network, Google tries to match search results with the nearest Google search engine.
+- Speed of Response: To minimize traffic flow over the global Google network, Google tries to match search queries to the nearest Google search engine.

 - Regulation: Google has a need to meet many different government rules and regulations regarding content, access and privacy.
 This is best served by using local country search engines.

-This last point is worth highlighting because it introduces a significant bias in Google ancestral search results.
+The first point on the fact most Google search is local is worth highlighting because it introduces a significant bias into ancestral search results.
 It works as follows: even though we live in a global world, most traffic across the internet still remains within the boundaries of a single country.
-For example, most of the emails you send are probably to people who live in the same country and most of the websites you visit are probably in your country.
+For example, most emails are sent to people who live in the same country and most websites visited are in the same country.

-You can actually see the localization of global internet traffic in the diagram below.
-It visually shows traffic from Facebook, the popular social networking website.
+It is possible to actually see the localization of global internet traffic in the diagram below.
+It visually shows traffic from Facebook, the most popular social networking website.
 A single line in the diagram represents the social link between thousands of people.
-The diagram is the cumulation of thousands of these lines showing the social interaction of hundreds of millions of people.
+The diagram is the cumulation of many of these lines showing the social interaction of hundreds of millions of people.

 Notice that for almost every country in the world, the vast majority of linkage is within the country.

 Another important consideration when searching for ancestral records is to recognize that Google is a general search engine designed to handle a variety of search requests.
-It is not optimized for genealogy searches (for that, use the genealogy search engine).
+It is not optimized for specific genealogy searches.
+For that, use the free Genealogy Search Engine.